carbonati/chowder-implementation/README.md

 * Scipy
 * scikit-learn

-Make sure data.zip is has been unzipped in the root directory via `unzip data.zip .`
+Make sure data.zip has been unzipped in the root directory via `unzip data.zip .`

 ## Reproducing the Experiment